oracle/opengrok/Debugging.md

 [![Tomcat server startup in debug mode](images/IDEA-Tomcat_start_debug.png)](images/IDEA-Tomcat_start_debug.png)

-Once the server is up, it should be possible to insert breakpoints into JSPs:
+Once the server is up, IDEA will deploy the web application and open a browser window.
+It should be possible to insert breakpoints into JSPs:

 [![activated breakpoint in JSP file](images/IDEA_JSP_breakpoint.png)](images/IDEA_JSP_breakpoint.png)